asayers/orpa/README.md

     username = "asayers"
 ```

+## Listing merge requests

-Grab the latest MRs with `orpa fetch`:
+Let's grab the latest MRs from gitlab with `orpa fetch`:

 ```
 $ orpa fetch
 Fetching open MRs for project 1 from gitlab.example.com...
 ```

-Now the summary contains some new information:
+Now, `orpa status` is giving us some new information:

 ```
 $ orpa